 Skip to main content

 Some words are tough for any voice — your company name, a doctor’s surname, a Danish town, a brand that’s spelled one way and said another.
 Pronunciation rules let you fix them one by one.
-You’ll find this under Voice & language → Pronunciation rules on your agent.
+You’ll find this under Phone on your agent, alongside the voice settings.

 How it works